-A folk-medicine expert with an alleged gift claims to have treated over five million people, including many celebrities but critics call him a charlatan.
+A folk-medicine expert with an alleged gift treated over 5 million people, including many celebrities but critics call him a charlatan.

 The new Czech-Irish-Polish-Slovak biopic Charlatan (Šarlatán) takes a look at the life and career of Jan Mikolášek, a herbal and faith healer who practiced in what is now the Czech Republic throughout the first half of the 20th century, but has largely been forgotten.